Special Education Public Reporting

 In accordance with the Individuals with Disabilities Education Act (IDEA), as amended in 2004, the Office of Special Education Programs (OSEP) has identified Indicators of performance and compliance for which states are required to annually report to the public the performance of the state, area education agencies (AEAs) and local school districts.

 Note: The reports posted below are the most recent available.
 New reports are available each year in June, and the report available at that time will be from two calendar years ago.
-For example, in June of 2018, the reports were updated to include finalized data for FFY2016 (2016-17).
+Historic data profiles are available by request for:

 IDEA Part B and Part C Annual Determinations